 dakin receives grant

 Funds received from the sale of these special license plates are dispersed annually by MAC through a grant process.
 The proceeds are awarded to non-profit humane organizations and municipal animal control agencies in the Commonwealth that provide spaying and neutering services for cats, dogs, and rabbits.
 This year's grant is the largest Dakin has received from MAC.

-“If you care about animals, the purchase of one of these plates is an important way to help animals in our community and assist us in our efforts to end animal homelessness in the Pioneer Valley”, according to Dakin’s Executive Director Leslie Harris.
+If you care about animals, the purchase of one of these plates is an important way to help animals in our community and assist us in our efforts to end animals homelessness in the Pioneer Valley.